Aashishsharma/Learnings/RDBMS/RDBMS.md

 2. Truncate removes all rows from a table but does not log individual row deletions, making it faster than DELETE FROM table
 3. Truncate is DDL and delete is DML

+### SQL Joins

 ![alt text](PNG/db15.PNG "Title")
 ![alt text](PNG/db16.PNG "Title")

+**LEFT JOIN** - Remember the table used in from is the left table, and table used in left join is the right table, so all values from table A and common values from table A and B would be returned.

 ![alt text](PNG/db17.PNG "Title")

 ![alt text](PNG/db18.PNG "Title")
 ![alt text](PNG/db19.PNG "Title")
 ![alt text](PNG/db20.PNG "Title")